Tosche/Alcarin-Tengwar/README.md

 Alcarin Tengwar is not in any official way associated with either Koninklijke Brill NV or Tolkien Estate (though I have received the blessing of the former; not 100% unofficial).
 It also does not contain any graphical elements of Brill.

 Also, I am a typeface designer, not a linguist.
 My knowledge on Tengwar and is rusty; if/when you raise issues, I would appreciate an attitude and vocabulary as if you would explain to a newbie.

+## Font change log
+0.66
+- Hook-shaped tehtar are slightly enlarged for legibility.
+- Silme and reverse silme are slightly thickened for legibility.
+- Numerals with overscores can now be input by typing macron-teng (u+E050) after.
+- Minor glyphs’ codepoints have been fixed (there were typos in the codepoints).
+Since they go beyond the designated Tengwar table of ConScript’s unofficial Unicode registory, any characters beyond E07F are subject to yet another migration.
+- Following the change in the character mapping, the XML has been updated.

+0.65
+- Added Latin from Noto Serif to make the font appear on macOS.

+0.61
+- Added Unicode-standard dot punctuations for three-dots and four-dots (⁝ ⁘).
+- silme and reversed silme spaced a little wider.
+- U and O tehta (the hook-shaped diacritics) and acutes have been slightly enlarged.

+0.6
+- Initial public release.